Car accidents can cause life-changing injuries. One of the most serious injuries that can occur in a car accident is traumatic brain injuries.

 Even minor traumatic brain injuries can have serious consequences and can cause severe complications.
-In this post, our St. Louis car wreck lawyer will discuss how TBIs can result in pituitary dysfunction as well.

 Studies have shown a strong correlation between TBIs and pituitary dysfunction.
 An article published in Neuropsychiatric Disease and Treatment in 2015 indicates that around 15-20 percent of TBI patients develop chronic pituitary problems.
 Neuroendocrine dysfunction (an umbrella term for a variety of hormone production imbalances) occurs in nearly 42 percent of moderate TBI victims.

 The pituitary gland, also known as the master gland, secretes hormones and controls all other glands in the body.
 Pituitary dysfunction occurs when the gland suffers damage or the connection between the gland and the hypothalamus is damaged.
 Any damage to the gland or the connections causes an imbalance in hormone production.
 The different parts of the brain responsible for regulating hormones are clustered together, so any damage to this area of the brain during a traumatic injury can have serious consequences.

 - Impaired cognition

 Symptoms of a pituitary dysfunction can develop immediately after a TBI or may develop gradually.
 So, it is important not to neglect any head injury.
 If the symptoms manifest over a period of time, it may become difficult to arrive at the correct diagnosis, and attribute the condition to the TBI.

 Diagnosing a Pituitary Dysfunction After a Car Accident TBI